matthewelsom/Project-JekyllStyleguide/_docs/guides/getting-started.md

 ---
-title: For Designers & Developers
+title: Getting Started
-info: This tool is designed to generate UI patterns and documentation for your digital product.
+info: How to setup and configure this tool to generate UI patterns and documentation for your digital product.
 It is built using Jekyll.
 nav: true
 ---

+listed based on the folder in which the are added.
+To add a pattern add the corrresonding file to the folder.

+Remember to add a corresponding file into the _docs folder - or this will break.